This document details the upgrade and rollback procedure for upgrading the Fabric application that runs on a Kubernetes cluster.

 namespace: kubectl get deployment fabric-deployment -n space-k2view -o=custom-columns='NAME:.metadata.name,READY:.status.readyReplicas,AVAILABLE:.status.availableReplicas,IMAGE:.spec.template.spec.containers[0].image'

-This command outputs the name of the deployment, the number of ready and available replicas, and the current image version of the container.
+This command outputs the deployment's name, the number of ready and available replicas, and the current image version of the container.

 kubectl get deployment fabric-deployment -n space-k2view -o=jsonpath='{.spec.template.spec.containers[0].image}'